I have been a traveler for as long as I can remember.

-Throughout history, those who asked these Sacred questions with intention and actively engaged the search that burned within set off on pilgrimages: journeys of Sacred Encounter.
+Throughout history, those who asked these sacred questions with intention and actively engaged the search that burned within set off on pilgrimages: journeys of Sacred Encounter.
 These literal journeys brought pilgrims beyond the edge of the day-to-day and into foreign territory that called forth the vulnerability through which Sacred Encounter and transformation often occur.
-(Curious?
-Read my history of the practice of pilgrimage here.)

 The practice of pilgrimage is alive and well today, beckoning a new generation of seekers to journey beyond the edge of daily life into terrains of mystery, wonder, revelation, delight, acceptance, and transformation.

 No matter the itinerary or location, pilgrimage is a sacred journey—a movement that brings us toward the Divine.
 It is a journey embarked upon with the intention of encountering God and experiencing transformation.
 Pilgrimage speaks to a longing for something more and a faith that something beyond ourselves can be experienced if we are open to the search.
 To live as a pilgrim—whether at home or abroad—all you need to do is see your life as a journey and your role as a Seeker of the Sacred.

 Now it’s your turn to ask the questions that will initiate your quest and actively engage the search that burns within you.
 What will your sacred journey be?